 |Average Annual Generation||887 MWh|

-The proposed project will consist of: (1) the existing 520‐foot‐long, 38.5‐foot‐high earthen embankment and masonry Crocker Pond dam with a 120‐foot‐long arched spillway section currently topped with 26‐inch‐high wooden flashboards; (2) an existing 102.9‐acre impoundment with normal water surface elevation of 752.66 feet above mean sea level (msl); an existing 8‐foot‐wide, 12‐foot‐high floodgate; (3) an existing 3‐foot‐wide, 3‐foot‐high mud gate; (4) an existing gate house equipped with an existing 47‐foot‐long, 42‐inch‐diameter penstock and a new 18‐foot‐wide, 6.5‐foot‐high metal trashrack with 1‐inch‐wide bar spacing; (5) a 42‐inch‐diameter penstock extension; (6) a new powerhouse containing one 145‐kW turbine generating unit; (7) a new 20‐foot‐wide, 6‐foot‐deep, 35‐foot‐long tailrace; (8) a new 240‐foot‐long, 480‐volt (V) transmission line; and (9) appurtenant facilities.
+The consists of: (1) the existing 520‐foot‐long, 38.5‐foot‐high earthen embankment and masonry Crocker Pond dam with a 120‐foot‐long arched spillway section topped with 26‐inch‐high wooden flashboards; (2) a 102.9‐acre impoundment with normal water surface elevation of 752.66 feet above mean sea level (msl); an 8‐foot‐wide, 12‐foot‐high floodgate; (3) a 3‐foot‐wide, 3‐foot‐high mud gate; (4) a gate house equipped with an existing 47‐foot‐long, 42‐inch‐diameter penstock and a new 18‐foot‐wide, 6.5‐foot‐high metal trashrack with 1‐inch‐wide bar spacing; (5) a 42‐inch‐diameter penstock extension; (6) a new powerhouse containing one 145‐kW turbine generating unit; (7) a new 20‐foot‐wide, 6‐foot‐deep, 35‐foot‐long tailrace; (8) a new 240‐foot‐long, 480‐volt (V) transmission line; and (9) appurtenant facilities.
 The project is a true “run‐of-river” project with the powerhouse located adjacent to the impoundment creating a very short (~50 ft.) bypass reach.
 In addition, the project is required to operate on an instantaneous run‐of‐river mode per the FERC license requirements.

 The project boundary encloses the dam, impoundment, gates and gate house, penstock, powerhouse, tailrace, and a portion of the transmission line.